dsccommunity/SqlServerDsc/README.md

 * **[String] InstanceName** _(Key)_: SQL instance to enable firewall rules for.
 * **[String] Ensure** _(Write)_: Ensures that SQL firewall rules are **Present** or **Absent** on the machine. { *Present* | Absent }.
 * **[String] SourcePath** _(Write)_: UNC path to the root of the source files for installation.
+* **[String] SourceCredential** _(Write)_: Credentials used to access the path set in the parameter 'SourcePath'.
+This parmeter is optional either if built-in parameter 'PsDscRunAsCredential' is used, or if the source path can be access using the SYSTEM account.

 #### Read-Only Properties from Get-TargetResource